AvePoint/cloud-api/docs/docs/services-and-features/iaas-paas.md

 > Version 1.0.0

-Cloud Backup for IaaS + PaaS provides the `/api/public/jobreport` API to facilitate the retrieval of job-related information through a standardized HTTP POST request.
-By invoking the `/api/public/jobreport` endpoint, users can access detailed insights and data about specific job reports, enhancing the ability to manage and analyze job information efficiently.
+Cloud Backup for IaaS + PaaS provides the `backup/vm/jobs` API to facilitate the retrieval of job-related information through a standardized HTTP GET request.
+By invoking the `backup/vm/jobs` endpoint, users can access detailed insights and data about specific job reports, enhancing the ability to manage and analyze job information efficiently.

 This API serves as a crucial tool for developers and businesses needing to access job data programmatically, streamlining workflows and enhancing data-driven decision-making.